Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "Care to take a guess how many rat-bait motels there are between here and there?"
 Ben asked.
 He nudged Fiorillo awake, gently.
 "Zoe.
 Coffee?
 Restroom?"

-"N’thanks… M’good..." she mumbled, and fell asleep again.
+"N’thanks...
+M’good..." she mumbled, and fell asleep again.
 Jim envied her.

 A thought struck him as he got out of the car.
-"Actually… Robertson said she only had enough cash for groceries."
+"Actually...
+Robertson said she only had enough cash for groceries."

-"On any halfway modern car, that’ll get her to the west coast, but… no money for a motel," Ben calculated.
+"On any halfway modern car, that’ll get her to the west coast, but... no money for a motel," Ben calculated.

 "Yeah."
 Jim paused, then turned back to the car.
 "Hey, get me a latte and a BLT, yeah?
 I’m gonna check something."